rmyorston/busybox-w32/README.md

 You need a MinGW compiler and a POSIX environment (so that `make menuconfig` works).
 I cross-compile on Linux.
 On Fedora or RHEL/CentOS+EPEL installing mingw32-gcc (32-bit build) or mingw64-gcc (64-bit build) will pull in everything needed.

 To start, run `make mingw32_defconfig` or `make mingw64_defconfig`.
 You can then customize your build with `make menuconfig`. alternatively, to build using Open Watcom, run `make watcom386_win32_defconfig`.
-For more details about Open Watcom, see README.watcom.
+For more details about Open Watcom, see watcom/README.

 In particular you may need to adjust the compiler by going to Busybox Settings -> Build Options -> Cross Compiler Prefix